 - Plan a trip by land, sea or air.
 Map a starting point and destination, decide on appropriate transportation and determine a reasonable speed.
-Next calculate the distance that will be traveled and the time the trip will take.
-Also identity landmarks along the way and write post cards about the places visited.
+Next, calculate the distance that will be traveled and the time the trip will take.
+Also, identify landmarks along the way and write postcards about the places visited.

 - Calculate the distance between various cities, states or countries.